Atlas-Projects/BubbleMapsBot/docs/install_usage.md

 ## 🛠 Developer Notes

 - Ensure your Redis/Valkey server is running if enabled in config.
+- While we only include aiosqlite in our requirements, our ORM vendor SQLAlchemy fully supports MySQL, PostgreSQL.
+The full list of supported databases can be found [here](https://docs.sqlalchemy.org/en/latest/dialects/)
 - Use tools like `ngrok` for local webhook testing:

   ```bash